yguitton/training-material/topics/statistics/tutorials/dome/tutorial.md

 >
 > > <solution-title></solution-title>
 > >**From Example Publication**
-> > ca. 1 second per representative on a desktop PC.
+> > Approximately 1 second per representative on a desktop PC.
 > {: .solution}
 {: .question}